Eight Tips To Make Your Mobile Phone Your Primary Work Device

 5. Make sure you’ve got a fast, robust service

 You won’t be able to get much work done on a 3G service.
 To efficiently work from your mobile phone, you really will need a stable 4G connection everywhere that you’re likely to be based.
-No mobile provider within Australia can offer coverage across the entire nation, and each will have “black spots” that you should be aware of.
-Finding a provider that offers the broadest coverage possible is important.
+To get work done efficiently, you need fast, reliable mobile coverage.
+If you’re based in a city with 5G coverage available, accessing the ultrafast 5G network could be a good option to power bandwidth-intensive applications while you’re on the go.
+If you’re not sure whether 5G or 4G is for you, read our free guide here.

 Because the mobile phone can travel easily with you, it’s all-too-possible to find yourself answering emails late into night, and checking online the first thing you do when waking.
 It’s really important for your mental health and well-being to put limitations down on the times that you (and your phone) are available, and make sure your co-workers and customers are also aware of them.